tskit-dev/tutorials/getting_started.md

 :::{note}
 In this tutorial we refer to objects, such as sample nodes, by their numerical IDs.
-These can change after simplification, and it is often more meaningful to look at {ref}`tskit:sec_metadata`, such as sample and population names, which can be permanently attached to objects in the tree sequence.
+These can change after simplification, and it is often more meaningful to {ref}`work with metadata<sec_tutorial_metadata>`, such as sample and population names, which can be permanently attached to objects in the tree sequence.
 Often metadata is incorporated automatically by the tools generating the tree sequence.
 Note that if you wish to edit the tree sequence, for example to add information such as this, it cannot be done directly, as tree sequences are immutable.
 Instead you need to edit a copy of the underlying tables, as described in the {ref}`data structures tutorial<sec_data_structures>`.